Christian Rap’s Latino Minority Quickly Becoming a Major Force

 Whether you’ve noticed it or not, one of your favorite Christian rappers might be Latino.
 Now, more than ever, Hispanic influence has taken root in the genre and it may never be the same.

-From then on hip-hop has still been African American dominated.
+African American’s have dominated since.
 Sure, there are Eminem’s, Mac Miller’s, Macklemore’s, and a whole slew of indie guys sprinkled throughout, but still it’s pretty Black dominated.

 Surprisingly enough, the second largest ethnic minority in the U.S. (Hispanics), have been noticeably absent from mainstream success.
 They had B-Real of Cypress Hill, Big Pun, and Fat Joe, but Latino’s are a minority in mainstream hip-hop and it doesn’t seem to be getting anymore diverse.
 Rappers Fabolous, Lloyd Banks, Jim Jones, and Juelz Santana are are half Latino.
 There are plenty of musical hybrids like Pitbull and Daddy Yankee, but there aren’t enough Joell Ortiz’s.